gnang/HypermatrixAlgebraPackage/README.md

 ```

 The hypermatrix entries are not restricted to numbers and symbolic expression, they may be matrices or more generally
-can be other hypermatrices as illustrated below
+can even be other hypermatrices as illustrated below

 ```python
 sage: Hh=HM(2,2,2,[(i*2^2+j*2+k)*hadamard_matrix(2) for k in range(2) for j in range(2) for i in range(2)])